essszettt/ping/README.md

 - 0.0.8   Fixed some internal errors; improved optimization
 - 0.0.9   Implemented "libzxn" as static library
 - 0.0.10  Fixed timeouts in UART communication (tested on MAME without ESP8255)
+- 0.0.11  Using new static library for UART & ESP (based on old code)